DBCobra/CobraVerifier/reproduce_results.md

 `timeoutexpired` indicates that the verification terminates before finishing because of timeout; the numbered cell (for example, `1.70/0.00/1.04/2.76`) represents runtime (in seconds; separated by `/`) of constructing, pruning, solving, and the whole verification.

+This experiment reproduces Figure 7 and 8 in Section 6.1.

 ### 5. <a name='scaling' /> Scaling

 To reproduce the results of scaling, run the following commands: